bhupesh98/Social-Media-Backend/README.md

    ```

 ### PS:
 This server will start running at `http://localhost:8080` by default.
-But it is recommeded to enter <span style="color:red">PORT</span> in a .env file otherwise, link of uploaded files can't be generated as it used <span style="color:red">process.env.PORT</span> for generating link.
+But, environment variables need to be changed for full functionality.

 ## API Endpoints